RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ![TUsWithTags](images/TUsWithTags.jpg)

-hermore, you can determine whether the usage count of the import TUs should be kept track of after the TUs have been added to the TM.
+Furthermore, you can determine whether the usage count of the import TUs should be kept track of, after the TUs have been added to the TM.
 Using a TU means that a translator retrieves the TU from the TM, and then inserts the translation into the document, thereby 'using' the translation, which, in turn, increments the usage counter:

 # [C#](#tab/tabid-12)
 ```cs